awsdocs/aws-sdk-for-javascript-v3/doc_source/dynamodb-example-query-scan.md

 This example queries a table that contains episode information about a video series, returning the episode titles and subtitles of second season episodes past episode 9 that contain a specified phrase in their subtitle\.

 Create a Node\.js module with the file name `ddb_query.ts`\.
 Be sure to configure the SDK as previously shown, including downloading the required clients and packages\.
-To access DynamoDB, create a `DynamoDB` client servicec object\.
+To access DynamoDB, create a `DynamoDB` client service object\.
 Create a JSON object containing the parameters needed to query the table, which in this example includes the table name, the `ExpressionAttributeValues` needed by the query, a `KeyConditionExpression` that uses those values to define which items the query returns, and the names of attribute values to return for each item\.
 Call the `QueryCommand` method of the DynamoDB service object\.

 **Note**
 Replace *REGION* with your AWS Region\.